 Do I need to go to the hospital for the procedure?

 The procedure is performed on an outpatient basis in a fully accredited outpatient surgical center.
 The center is staffed only with board-certified anesthesiologists.

 Will I have scars from the brow lift?

-As with all surgical procedures there is some scarring from a brow lift procedure.
-However, the incisions area all designed such that the scars will be hidden within or at the hairline.
+As with all surgical procedures, there is some scarring from a brow lift procedure.
+However, the area of the incisions is all designed such that the scars will be hidden within or at the hairline.

 What are the potential risks or complications associated with having a brow lift performed?

 As with all surgical procedures, there are potential risks associated with the surgery.
 Some of these risks include bleeding, scarring, hair loss near the incisions, nerve injury, numbness, asymmetry, need for additional surgery, and anesthetic reactions.
 Overall, the risks of a significant complication are quite small.

 What happens after the brow lift is performed?